meraki-analytics/orianna/README.md

 Alternatively, Orianna can automatically load your configuration file on startup if you set your `ORIANNA_CONFIGURATION_PATH` environment variable to the path of your configuration file.

 ## Questions & Contributions
 Feel free to send pull requests or to contact us via GitHub or [Discord](https://discord.gg/JRDk2JU).
-We also hang around the [Riot API Discord](https://discord.gg/riotapi) a lot.
-Come by and say hello!
-We love to hear what people are building with Orianna.
+We also hang around the [Riot API Discord](https://discord.gg/riotapi), so come by and say hello.
+We love to hear what people are building with Orianna!
+If you would like to help us maintain Orianna, let us know on our [Discord](https://discord.gg/JRDk2JU).

 ## Bugs
 If you find bugs please let us know via a pull request or issue.
-If you would like to help us maintain Orianna, let us know on our [Discord](https://discord.gg/JRDk2JU).

 ## Disclaimer
 Orianna isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.